 These guys are the ones you want to target when perusing the list of your sportsbook’s offerings.

-Look at the National League wins over the last two seasons.
-Jacob deGrom amassed a total of 21 wins the last two seasons yet enters the pandemic-shortened 2020 season looking to put a third straight Cy Young Award on his mantle.
+Look at the National League wins over recent seasons.
+Jacob deGrom amassed a total of 21 wins prior to 2020, yet entered the pandemic-shortened season looking to put a third straight Cy Young Award on his mantle.

 Dating back to the turn of the century, there has been one Cy Young Award winner in the National League to win the award with an ERA north of 3.00.
 The American League saw it occur five times during that same stretch, but you must take into account the extra bat AL pitchers are forced to deal with.

 Rick Porcello’s 3.15 ERA back in 2016 represents the only 3+ ERA in the American League dating back to the 2007 season when C.C.
 Sabathia took home the honors.
 A total of 21 pitchers have won the award multiple times, so don’t be afraid to back someone that’s won it recently.
 Before deGrom won the last two, it was Max Scherzer that took two straight in 2016 and 2017.
 Before him, it was Clayton Kershaw in 2013 and 2014.

 Other recent multiple winners of the Cy Young are Corey Kluber (2014/2017) and Tim Lincecum (2008-09).

 It makes perfect sense to see the new Yankee atop the AL Cy Young Award futures odds.
 The dude was nothing short of a dominant force in Houston before similarly dominating with the Yankees in the shortened 2020 season.
 He went 20-5 with a 2.50 ERA and 0.89 WHIP and racked up a 326:48 K/BB ratio as the Astros’ ace.
 He also proved to be a workhorse in racking up a career-high 212.1 innings pitched.
 His 7-3 record in 2020 was more of the same